Skip to content

 Most premedical/predental/pre-veterinary students will need two years to complete their program requirements, although depending on their credit assignment some are able to do so in one year and a summer.
 Most pre-PA students will need between two and three years to complete the program.

-You begin your studies in a summer or fall term.
+You can begin your studies in the summer or fall term following your admittance into the PMP.
 Due to the sequential nature of course offerings, you cannot begin in a spring term.

 Enrollment Requirements